tjfarrar/skedastic/cran-comments.md

 * mac osx xcode 9.4 (on travis-ci), r-release (4.0.2); could not build for r-devel due to https://cloud.r-project.org/bin/macosx/el-capitan/contrib/r-devel/ package repository being empty

 ## R CMD check results

-No ERRORs or WARNINGs from any checks.
+* No ERRORs or WARNINGs from Windows (r-release, r-devel) checks or Mac OSX (r-release) check or Linux Xenial (r-devel) check.
+The Linux Xenial (r-release) check on travis-ci has an ERROR due to failure of lazy loading for some packages.
+This seems to be a temporary and unavoidable issue external to my package that will hopefully resolve itself.

 * The Windows check returned a NOTE: